remy/remysharp.com/public/blog/dont-like-open-source.md

 Ask yourself what is open source.
 Ask yourself if you want to contribute to that, and if you do (want to contribute) ask yourself *why*.

-## Getting a job based on contributions
+## Hiring purely based on open source contributions

 ...is bullshit.